This post may contain affiliate links. Read my disclosure page here.

 - Arrowroot starch: I like to use arrowroot starch to thicken the turkey gravy, but cornstarch can be used as well.

-- Pan drippings: Use the drippings from your roast chicken or turkey to add a rich umami flavor.
+- Pan drippings: Use drippings from your roast chicken, turkey or even roast beef for rich, savory flavor.

 - Stock: Use with chicken stock or turkey stock.
 You can also use pan juices from the roasting pan if you have enough.
+If using roast beef, pair with beef broth or stock for best results.
 Make sure you first strain them through a fine-mesh sieve.

 - Heavy cream: I like to add cream for a smooth texture and rich flavor.
 Milk will work well too.